Previous: Record Splitting with Standard awk, Up: How Input Is Split into Records [Contents][Index]

 the end of this string (at the first character of the following line).

-, is not part of either record.
+The newline, because it matches RS, is not part of either record.

-is a single character, RT
+When RS is a single character, RT

 contains the same single character.
-However, when RS
+However, when RS is a

-regular expression, RT
+regular expression, RT contains

 the actual input text that matched the regular expression.

-If the input file ends without any text matching RS
+If the input file ends without any text matching RS,

-to the null string.
+gawk sets RT to the null string.

 The following example illustrates both of these features.

-equal to a regular expression that
+It sets RS equal to a regular expression that

 matches either a newline or a series of one or more uppercase letters